pyocd/pyOCD/README.md

 PyOCD is functionally reliable and fully useable.

-The Python API is considered unstable as we are restructuring and cleaning it up prior to releasing version 1.0.
+The Python API is considered partially unstable as we are restructuring and cleaning it up prior to releasing version 1.0.

 Documentation